garrandall/popular-music-data/tracks/days-go-by-keith-urban.md

 As the cars go by
 Yeah, it's all we've been given
 So you better start living right now
-And days go by, oh, ooh, ooh
+And days go by, oh, oh oh
-Yeah, the days go by, oh, ooh, ooh
+Yeah, the days go by, oh, oh oh

 We think about tomorrow, then it slips away